 After leaving the airplane, you should ask the gate agent to consider your flight.
 Many agents stand just outside the door when exiting the plane, so ask them for flying information.
 If there is an impossibly short period between your flight connections, you should contact the airline immediately.

 This was the first time we had ever taking our son on an airplane, and we were poorly prepared.
 I’ve done some research online and it turns out we did practically everything wrong.
-There are plenty of good tips about traveling with toddlers available on the web, but I never suspected it was going to be such a problem – more fool me.
+There are plenty of good Tips for Airplane Travel with Toddlers available on the web, but I never suspected it was going to be such a problem – more fool me.
 We now have the return trip to look forward to but we are going to be better prepared this time.
 The events of our last Airplane trip to America could be used as a case study in how not to deal with a toddler when traveling by plane.

 How Not to Travel with Kids on Planes